About the GCCF

-It now has more than 150 member clubs, licences more than 150 cat shows and registers approximately 30,000 pedigree cats per year.
+It now has more than 150 member clubs, licences more than 150 cat shows per year and registers and transfers over 25,000 pedigree cats per year.

 At various cat shows up and down the country, volunteers also man GCCF tables with information leaflets and a more limited range of publications.

-The GCCF is a member of the Cat Group, a collection of professional organisations dedicated to feline welfare through the development and promotion of policies and recommendations on the care and keeping of all cats.
+The GCCF is a member of the Canine & Feline Sector Group, a collection of professional organisations dedicated to feline welfare through the development and promotion of policies and recommendations on the care and keeping of all cats.
 This has a direct link into government and influences policy decisions at the highest level.

 On Monday 13th March 2006 the GCCF was accepted as a member of the World Cat Congress which fosters worldwide cooperation between Cat Fancies.